justincpresley/ndn-python-svs/README.md

 ```
 You may create as many of these as possible and all clients will sync up using SVS.

-Before you run the program, you must register the sync prefix as multi-cast (even if you did not specifically define the group prefix):
+Before you run the program, you must register the group prefix as multi-cast (even if you did not specifically define the group prefix):
 ```
-nfdc strategy set <sync-prefix> /localhost/nfd/strategy/multicast/%FD%03
+nfdc strategy set <group-prefix> /localhost/nfd/strategy/multicast/%FD%03
 ```
 The default group prefix is ['/svs'] for our examples.
-This would make the sync prefix ['/svs/s'].
 More on setting different strategies (like mutli-cast) for different prefixes can be found [here](https://named-data.net/doc/NFD/current/manpages/nfdc-strategy.html).